-In this post, we are going to discuss whether it’s worth investing in these new companies which enter the market for the first time.
+In this post, we are going to discuss what is IPO in share market and whether it’s worth investing in these new companies which enter the market for the first time.

 What does ‘Going public’ mean?